robamu/cpp-cmake-template/README.md

 Copy the `.project` and `.cproject` file found in `misc/eclipse` into the project root and open the folder in Eclipse with `Open Project from Filesystem`.
 Build configurations and launch files for Unix systems were provided.
+You have to generate the build system with CMake via command line first before you can Build, Run and Debug with Eclipse.

 #### Using Visual Studio Code

 Make sure you can build the application like specified above.
 After that there are good instructions on how to set up Visual Studio Code [here](https://code.visualstudio.com/docs/cpp/config-linux)

+## Linux - LLVM

+Coming soon.